 - Make Noisy Shakers – Use recycled materials to make some noisy New Year’s Eve Shakers – perfect for celebrating when the clock strikes 12 (or whatever time you need to get the kids to bed!).

-- Or Try this Noisemaker Craft – Here’s another fun noisemaker craft that will give the kids something to do and help them celebrate, too.
+- Or Try this Noisemaker Craft – Here’s another fun noisemaker craft to have out on New Years Eve for kids.
+The kids will LOVE it!

 - Play with Glittery Playdough – Make this sparkly homemade playdough that’s reminiscent of the New Year’s Eve Ball in Time Square.

 - Make Sparkling Party Slime – Or make some sparkly homemade slime for the kids to play with and explore.